Pratik0188/Project2SE/README.md

 **Selected User Stories for Iteration 9:**

 - **Edit Profile Picture**
-  **Description:** A user can update their profile picture to personalize their account.
   **Estimate:** 3 days
   **Priority:** 10

 - **Share an Outfit**
-  **Description:** A user can share their outfit choices with the community.
   **Estimate:** 3 days
   **Priority:** 50